 Our executive compensation program is administered by the MRCC.
-As part of its mandate, the MRCC, composed of entirely independent directors, makes recommendations to the Board with respect to the compensation of the CEO and reviews and approves the compensation of Executive Officers, including the Chief Financial Officer and the next three most highly compensated Executive Officers included in the Summary Compensation Table on page 51 (collectively, the "Named Executive Officers" or "NEOs").
+As part of its mandate, the MRCC, composed entirely of independent directors, makes recommendations to the Board with respect to the compensation of the CEO and reviews and approves the compensation of Executive Officers, including the Chief Financial Officer and the next three most highly compensated Executive Officers included in the Summary Compensation Table on page 56 (collectively, the "Named Executive Officers" or "NEOs").
 The MRCC is also responsible for reviewing the design and general competitiveness of our compensation and benefit programs and recommending any changes to the Board.

-As at the date of this Circular, the MRCC is comprised of Ms. Macfarlane (Chair), Mr. Krotowski; Mr. Wijnbergen and Mr. Williamson.
+As at the date of this Circular, the MRCC is comprised of Ms. Macfarlane (Chair), Mr. Krotowski, and Mr. Wijnbergen.
 Each of these individuals have held senior executive roles that have included involvement in human resource and executive compensation practices and policies.
 None of the members of the MRCC are an officer, employee or former officer of the Corporation or are eligible to participate in our executive compensation programs.
-The MRCC members have diverse professional backgrounds as discussed in their respective biographies beginning at page 10.
+The MRCC members have diverse professional backgrounds as discussed in their respective biographies beginning at page 17.

 The MRCC, in accordance with its terms of reference, meets as required to monitor and review management compensation and incentive plan policies, Executive Officer appointment, succession planning and compensation, and other management resource related policies such as the 'Say on Pay' advisory vote, diversity, equity and inclusion within management and the Board and disclosure regarding the Corporation's executive compensation.
 In addition, the MRCC oversees the funding, investment management and administration of our employee retirement plans.
-The MRCC had four regularly scheduled meetings during 2023, one other meeting to review specific matters relating to corporate and CEO goals, along with other working group sessions with the Board as part of executive compensation, retention and succession planning discussions.
+The MRCC had four regularly scheduled meetings during 2024, along with other working group sessions with the Board as part of executive compensation, retention and succession planning discussions.